laithoura/learn-mkdocs/README.md

 # Build project docs with MkDocs

-- Learn & Build project documents with [MkDocs](https://www.mkdocs.org/)
+- Learn & Build project documentations with [MkDocs](https://www.mkdocs.org/)

-- Visit my docs if you're too free (: [First Docs](https://laithoura.github.io/learn-mkdocs/)
+- Hey ya, visit my [First Docs](https://laithoura.github.io/learn-mkdocs/) if you have no task to do :rofl:

   ![Page Not Found](readme/home.png)